 As a teacher, continuing education is so important that most school districts require that teachers enroll in some form of coursework on a regular basis to keep their knowledge and skills fresh.
 And while those courses are essential, staying on top of the cutting edge of educational development is important as well.

 Through Twitter discussions, teachers can follow the latest in education, whether it’s educational technology or new ways to teach math.
-These 20 hashtags offer teachers a convenient way to become part of chats and discussions that share the absolute latest in education news, resources, and ideas.
+These 20 Hashtags in Education offer teachers a convenient way to become part of chats and discussions that share the absolute latest in education news, resources, and ideas.

-3. #education Everything from classroom management to learning from homeschoolers is covered under the #education hashtag.
+Everything from classroom management to learning from homeschoolers is covered under the hashtags in education.
 This resource moves fast, with lots of users participating.
 You’ll find so much helpful information, this is a great place to start if you’re just dipping your toes into hashtags.

-7. #teaching The #teaching hashtag offers a roundup of everything that’s relevant to instruction and teachers.
-Follow the #teaching hashtag to see the multitude of ways that teachers are educating students, including graphic novels, comics, and social media.
+The #teaching hashtags in education offers a roundup of everything that’s relevant to instruction and teachers.
+Follow the #teaching hashtags in education to see the multitude of ways that teachers are educating students, including graphic novels, comics, and social media.
 You’ll find resources for teaching more effectively, ideas for different kinds of learning, and insights from teachers who have made it all work.